Pricing

 Simple pricing

-Pay for FBUs (Firebolt Units) consumed multiplied by run time (calculated per-second).
+Pay for FBUs (Firebolt Units) consumed with second accuracy.

 Control spend with multidimensional elasticity